liukai/Sorted-List/README.md

 ----------------
 In concurrent hash table, items of the same hash code will be placed in a bucket(a linked list), which is also the basic unit for concurrency control.
 Each bucket will acquire a read lock for read operation and write lock for modification.

-In this program, each `set` is a hash map, and there is also a "set of sets" hash table that is used for fast access of each set.
+In this program, each `set` is a hash map, and there is also a "set of sets" hash table that is used for fast access(O(1)) of each set.

 I use the "set id" and "key" as the hash code directly.
 My assumption is that the set ids and keys already have some random distribution.
 Of course, if such assumption isn't valid, we can also change the `get_hash_code` for the HashTable.